At this moment I have a safe full of nice and expensive rifles and handguns. But…it is a shotgun that sits by the bed.

 In a perfect world, your shotgun will never go completely dry.
 You should always ‘top it off’ when possible.
-This means feeding the tube during every and lull in action.
+This means feeding the tube during each and every lull in the action.

 One of the more common tactics is to fire two, load two.
 Maintaining this rhythm will keep you from ever running out of ammo.

 To top off your shotgun you need to have ammo on hand.
 My personal preference is a side saddle ammo carrier.

 This gives you a reload on hand as soon as you grab the weapon.
 So if something goes bump in the night, you can respond immediately and still have a reload on hand.
 Just remember to train with that side saddle, it isn’t there to just look pretty.